toolblaster/PercentageCalculator/README.md

 Enabling Ads

-The ad slots are currently hidden (display: none) but structurally reserved to prevent Cumulative Layout Shift (CLS).
+The ad slots are structurally reserved to prevent Cumulative Layout Shift (CLS) on the calculator page but are hidden on content pages via the no-ads body class.

-To enable them:
+To enable ads on the main calculator (index.html):

 Open index.html.

-Search for .ad-slot in the <style> block.
+Locate the <div class="ad-slot ..."></div> containers.

-Change display: none; to display: flex;.
+Insert your ad network code (e.g., Google AdSense) inside these containers.

-Uncomment height: 100px; and margin: 0.5rem auto;.
+In css/site.css, locate the .ad-slot rule and change display: none to display: flex (or block) to make them visible.

-Insert your ad code inside the HTML <div class="ad-slot ..."></div> containers.
+Note: Content pages (Guide, About, Privacy) have a <body class="no-ads"> tag which forces these slots to collapse via CSS, keeping those pages clean.

 Updating Branding

-Colors: Modify the CSS variables in the :root block (e.g., --primary, --text-main) in all HTML files.
+Colors: Modify the CSS variables in the :root block in css/site.css (e.g., --primary, --text-main).

-Text: Update the Footer copyright year and text in index.html, pages/about.html, and pages/privacy.html.
+Text: Update the Footer copyright year and text in index.html and pages in the pages/ directory.

 📜 License